 - Reinstall: Some of the apps have no issues with Windows 10 but may need reinstallation because Windows10 has changed the way it works.
 Add it to the list.

-- Uninstall: If apps are not at all compatible, it will ask you to uninstall it.
+- Uninstall: If apps are not at all compatible, it will ask you to uninstall them.
 Even some of the drivers may be listed here.
 In my case, it was my network driver, which was later updated by Windows 10 installation.

 You can also check for your app on the official compatibility page.